bsmeding/ansible_role_nautobot_docker/README.md

 * Add users to groups
 * Add Git repositories for Golden config and job sync

-* Add GraphQL queries so that the variables can be retreived in the Jinja templating (Extensibility -> GrpahSQL Queries)
+* Add GraphQL queries so that the variables can be retreived in the Jinja templating (Extensibility -> GraphQL Queries)

 Examplje GraphQL